SAN DIEGO – C'mon, big fella. Is you is or is you ain't retiring from golf?

 Like Tyson, who climbed into the ring when his heart wasn't in it just for a pay check, Daly's going to come back because he's got a nut to crack at the first of each month.

 Daly's got a good heart and many friends on the Tour.
 I certainly don't wish him ill but this dog and pony show needs to end.

 It might even be for his own good because God knows his judgment's about as bad as they come.
 If John Daly comes to a fork in the road, bet the house on him choosing the wrong path.
 Whether it's gambling or women or booze, it's never been the right choice.

-This all began when Daly exited stage left from Torrey Pines on Friday -- shooting 79, 71 to miss the cut -- with his tail between his Loudmouth Golf pants.
+For those who haven't heard, Daly exited stage left from Torrey Pines Friday -- shooting 79-71 to miss the cut -- with his tail between his Loudmouth Golf pants.
 One of the camera crews from his reality show stopped him, at which point the despondent Daly announced it was all over.

 "What's next?" he was asked.